-Duke Transition and Early Motion Offense OptionsBy James Gels, from the Coach’s Clipboard Basketball Playbook
+Duke Transition and Early Motion Offense OptionsBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

 The video below by Chris Collins and the diagrams show how Duke tries to get early baskets by having one post player sprint ahead of the offense while the wings sprint ahead and wide to the wings for spacing.
 Collins was the Duke basketball assistant coach when this was filmed, and is now the head coach at Northwestern University.